High-performance multiqubit system with double-transmon couplers: Toward scalable superconducting quantum computers: Dimension reduction technique

 \section{Dimension reduction technique}

-In this section, we explain our numerical method to reduce the computational cost.
+In this section, we introduce our numerical method to reduce the computational cost.
 Here we only explain the case of the three-qubit system with two DTCs.
 Other systems can also be treated similarly.